Amir-Zouerami/schematica-backend/README.md

 This project was built as a personal/internal tool.
 It works great for its intended use — a local-first, zero-dependency API documentation and collaboration system.

-However, if you plan to run it in production or expose it publicly:
+However, if you plan to run it in production or expose it publicly: First of all, don't!
+However, if you insist:

 - Harden the server
 - Add much more extensive logging